cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 Add 3rd party python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install and especially to keep a new 3rd party django package, you cannot use ``pip install <package_name>``, that would only add the package to the container.
-But your container is ephemeral, you will want to modify the image from which it is built.
+To install a new 3rd party python package, you cannot use ``pip install <package_name>``, that would only add the package to the container.
+The container is ephemeral, so that new library won't be persisted if you run another container.
+Instead, you should modify the Docker image:
 You have to modify the relevant requirement file: base, local or production by adding: ::

     <package_name> == <package_version>